parthsolanke/SortViz/README.md

 # ![Icon](./web/static/assets/favicon.ico) SortViz

-SortViz is a overkill web application that visualizes sorting algorithms.
+SortViz is an overkill web application that visualizes sorting algorithms.
 It's built using Go for the backend and HTMX for dynamic frontend interactions.

 ![SortViz Screenshot](./web/static/assets/app.png)